 Current book?

-We’re currently reading All This Could Be Different by Sarah Thankam Mathews.
-Join in with the discussion on Sunday 24th November, 4.30pm GMT.
+We’re currently reading Miss Lister’s Guest House, by A.L.
+Aikman.
+Join in with the discussion on Sunday 29th December, 4.30pm GMT.

 Why lesbian books?